Find out which countries are welcoming US tourists back - KRDO

 Turkey

-UPDATE: On December 30, Turkey started requiring that US citizens and all other visitors must have a negative Covid-19 test result taken 72 hours or less before their flight to enter.
+UPDATE: Turkey has started requiring that US citizens and all other visitors must have a negative Covid-19 test result taken 72 hours or less before their flight to enter.
 Previously, Turkey did not require a test.
-Passengers must complete an information form and prepare to be checked for coronavirus symptoms.
+This will be in effect until March 1.
+Passengers must fill out an information form and prepare to be checked for coronavirus symptoms.

 Turks and Caicos

-Note: UPDATE: Visitors 11 and older to these sun-kissed islands must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here, where you must opt in for Covid-19 health insurance.
-You must also take a rapid test on day 5 unless you’re leaving.
-Get updates on the islands’ travel website and on the US Embassy website.
-UPDATE: US citizens must complete an online form and submit it 24 hours before travel, the US Embassy says.
-You must present a valid negative Covid-19 PCR test result, taken within 72 hours of arrival.
-As the US is designated a high-risk country, you must still quarantine at an approved hotel or resort until you get a second test and negative result.
-You must also wear an electronic tracking bracelet.
-Find out more at the Visit Barbados website.